Skip to main contentSkip to footer content

 Pregnancy and the period with very young children pose some unique challenges that can result in financial strain--on personal and grant-related budgets.

-The Onondaga County Department of Social Services & Economic Security and the Early Childhood Alliance released information about expanded childcare assistance eligibility in fall 2023.
+The Onondaga County Department of Social Services & Economic Security and the Early Childhood Alliance released information about expanded childcare assistance eligibility summer 2024.
 For information, call (315) 435-5683 or visit https://ocfs.ny.gov/programs/childcare/ccap/

 The National Science Foundation announced a Career-Life Balance (CLB) Initiative in 2011, and expanded the program in late 2020 to allow for grantees to request additional funds to hire additional staff to keep a project on track during a PI or Postdoctoral fellow's family leave.
 In April 2022, ESF ORP launched a trial caregiver grant program to assist pre-tenure faculty with the costs of bringing their nursing infant and caregiver with them to conferences.